pixel

 The police report is usually available 3 to 5 business days after a car crash.
 However, various factors can impact the timeframe.
 You can request a copy from buycrash.com or the police department that responded to the collision.

 This blog will walk you through the important facts you need to know about getting a car accident report.
-Our attorneys at Horst Shewmaker are dedicated to helping accident victims secure the maximum compensation.
-Contact our Alpharetta car accident lawyers today for a free consultation.
+Our attorneys at Horst Shewmaker are dedicated to helping car accident victims secure the compensation they deserve.
+We can help you obtain the collision report and represent you throughout the legal process.

-Reporting a Car Accident in Georgia
+The Legal Requirements for Reporting a Car Accident in Georgia

 Georgia law requires drivers to report car accidents that result in:

-- Injury
+• Injury

-- Death
+• Death

-- At least $500 in property damage
+• At least $500 in property damage

 In Georgia, failing to file a police report when legally required can result in fines or penalties.
-Beyond legal requirements, the police report can be pivotal in proving fault and helping you pursue compensation after the crash.
+Beyond legal requirements, the police report can be pivotal in proving fault and helping you pursue compensation after the car crash.

 It’s best to call the police after any collision.
 Injuries may not show symptoms right away, and the full extent of property damage might not be obvious at first glance.
-Reporting the crash to the police provides an official record, which can be critical for insurance claims and potential legal action.
+Reporting the car crash to the police provides an official record, which can be critical for insurance claims and potential legal action.
 Having the police respond to the accident scene can help protect you if the other driver disputes the facts later.

-Why the Car Accident Police Report Matters
+Why the Car Accident Police Report Matters for Your Case

 A car accident report is important evidence when filing an insurance claim or a lawsuit.
 The police report serves as an objective, third-party account of what happened at the scene and can help establish the facts of the case.